magicblock-labs/magicblock-engine-examples/magic-actions/README.md

-# ➕ Magic Actions
+# ✨ Magic Actions

-Simple program to demonstrate magic actions.
+Demonstrates using Magic Actions to execute automatic on-chain handlers when committing accounts from Ephemeral Rollups to the base layer.

 ## Software Packages